 The basic principle behind this sequencing technique is, a single-stranded DNA is mounted at a pre-decided location using chemicals.
 Hence, it is Also known as the chemical cleavage method, The, fragments of DNA are then run on a polyacrylamide gel.

 Found to be much more accurate than other biological sequencing techniques, it is used in DNA fingerprinting, and other DNA/genetic studies.
 The use of radiolabeled chemicals makes it a bit harmful, further, the scale of magnification is also poor.

 Sanger sequencing runs on the principle of chain termination method and also known as the first-generation DNA sequencing method.
 The advantages of Sanger sequencing include better read capacity, sequences 700-800bp in a single run.
 Mostly used for doing the sequencing of bacterial and prokaryotic organisms.

 Whom to choose for best “Biological Sequencing Techniques” services

-Biological sequencing techniques are difficult and complex practices to carryout.
+Biological sequencing techniques are difficult and complex practices to carry out.
 Further, the next part is to do the sequence listing in your patent application.
-This requires a professional help and that’s why you need to choose us, “The Sequence Listing Company”.
+This requires professional help and that’s why you need to choose us, “The Sequence Listing Company”.

-We work with the team of professionals who are familiar with the standards of sequence listing.
+We work with a team of professionals who are familiar with the standards of the sequence listing.
 The services you get are too easy, and in the minimum price range available nowhere.